pumpkin custard: holiday pie, minus the crust

 THE RECIPE’S A CINCH (and easier on the tummy already full from that big holiday meal): Take whatever pumpkin pie filling you like to make, but skip the crust, spooning the blended squash-eggs-dairy-sweetener-spices into ramekins instead, then bake.
 The result: crustless individual pumpkin pies, or maybe pumpkin custard.
 Whatever you call it, I’ll happily eat it for dessert—and breakfast, too.

-Again, use any pumpkin pie filling version you like—lighter and airier, such a chiffon style with beaten egg whites folded into the mix and probably some gelatin, too, or more dense and humble (and lazy, admittedly) the way I make it, without much fuss.
+Again, use any pumpkin pie filling version you like—lighter and airier, such as a chiffon style with beaten egg whites folded into the mix and probably some gelatin, too, or more dense and humble (and lazy, admittedly) the way I make it, without much fuss.
 Rustic—that’s the word.
 Rustic, and less sweet, rich and sinful.
 Good for you, even.
 Really.

 If you don’t have a favorite pie-filling recipe, try these guidelines but remember: Every variety of winter squash (a.k.a. pumpkin) is different in texture, moisture and sweetness, so you may have to adjust the flavorings accordingly.
 Most recipes call for unsweetened canned pumpkin, which is more consistent; I don’t use it, but instead have fun seeing what each garden beauty will turn into.

 Play with different dairy ingredients and sweeteners to make it your own, and suit your dietary philosophy and palate.
-I like yogurt and maple syrup, creating a heavier, less-sweet, less calorie-laden version, but the traditional modern American pumpkin pie is probably lighter, laced with cream and sugar.
+I like yogurt and maple syrup, creating a heavier, less-sweet, less calorie-laden version, but the traditional modern American pumpkin pie is probably lighter-textured, laced with cream and sugar.

 my rustic pumpkin custard